openethereum/parity-ethereum/.github/CONTRIBUTING.md

 ### Recommendations

 * **Non-master branch names** *should* be prefixed with a short name moniker, followed by the associated Github Issue ID (if any), and a brief description of the task using the format `<GITHUB_USERNAME>-<ISSUE_ID>-<BRIEF_DESCRIPTION>` (e.g. `gavin-123-readme`).
-The name moniker helps people to inquiry about their unfinished work, and the GitHub Issue ID helps your future self and other developers (particularly those who are onboarding) find out about and understand the original scope of the task, and where it fits into Open Ethereum [Projects](https://github.com/OpenEthereum/open-ethereum/projects).
+The name moniker helps people to inquiry about their unfinished work, and the GitHub Issue ID helps your future self and other developers (particularly those who are onboarding) find out about and understand the original scope of the task, and where it fits into OpenEthereum [Projects](https://github.com/openethereum/openethereum/projects).
 * **Remove stale branches periodically**

 ### Preparing Pull Requests

-* If your PR does not alter any logic (e.g. comments, dependencies, docs), then it may be tagged [`insubstantial`](https://github.com/OpenEthereum/open-ethereum/pulls?q=is%3Aopen+is%3Apr+label%3A%22A2-insubstantial+%F0%9F%91%B6%22).
+* If your PR does not alter any logic (e.g. comments, dependencies, docs), then it may be tagged [`insubstantial`](https://github.com/openethereum/openethereum/pulls?q=is%3Aopen+is%3Apr+label%3A%22A2-insubstantial+%F0%9F%91%B6%22).

-* Once a PR is ready for review please add the [`pleasereview`](https://github.com/OpenEthereum/open-ethereum/pulls?utf8=%E2%9C%93&q=is%3Aopen+is%3Apr+label%3A%22A0-pleasereview+%F0%9F%A4%93%22+) label.
+* Once a PR is ready for review please add the [`pleasereview`](https://github.com/openethereum/openethereum/pulls?utf8=%E2%9C%93&q=is%3Aopen+is%3Apr+label%3A%22A0-pleasereview+%F0%9F%A4%93%22+) label.

 ### Reviewing Pull Requests*:

-* At least two reviewers are required to review PRs (even for PRs tagged [`insubstantial`](https://github.com/OpenEthereum/open-ethereum/pulls?q=is%3Aopen+is%3Apr+label%3A%22A2-insubstantial+%F0%9F%91%B6%22)).
+* At least two reviewers are required to review PRs (even for PRs tagged [`insubstantial`](https://github.com/openethereum/openethereum/pulls?q=is%3Aopen+is%3Apr+label%3A%22A2-insubstantial+%F0%9F%91%B6%22)).

 When doing a review, make sure to look for any: